Ranjan4Kumar/CSS_File/README.md

   h2{

   }
-##Here h2 is an element and if we select this, then this is known as element selectors.
+## Here h2 is an element and if we select this, then this is known as element selectors.

-##ID selectors:- suppose we have any id mentioned in our files check index1.html where we define id , if we select that id then
+## ID selectors:- suppose we have any id mentioned in our files check index1.html where we define id , if we select that id then
 we called it as id selectors #id_name{} (is the id selectors.)

-##class selectors:- chekc index3.html in which we define a class name and synatx of selexting class is .class_name{}.
+## Class selectors:- chekc index3.html in which we define a class name and synatx of selexting class is .class_name{}.

-            ##IMPORTANT NOTES
+            ## IMPORTANT NOTES

-##1-> we can group selectors in the way:-
+## 1-> we can group selectors in the way:-
 h1,h1,h3,h4,div{
     color: red;

 }

-#2-> We can use element.class as a selector like this:
+# 2-> We can use element.class as a selector like this:

 p.red{
     color: red # here all the pragraph get red.
 }

-#(  "*")-> It is used as a universal selectors to select all the elements.
+# (  "*")-> It is used as a universal selectors to select all the elements.
-*{
+* {
     margin:0
     padding:0
 }

 an inline style will overdide external and internal styles.

-##"<#div class="red"></div>
+## "<#div class="red"></div>
 <#div id="red"></div>

                             CHAPTER-2
 CSS rule are simple key value pairs with a selectors we can write css rule to change color and set background.
-#1-> color property-> color property is used to set the text color inside the element.
+# 1-> color property-> color property is used to set the text color inside the element.

 p {
     color:red -> this will give the color red to the text. smillalry we can set for the different elements